Multifamily Investment Strategy

 BAM Capital negotiates the purchasing and financing of high quality multifamily properties on behalf of passive investors.
 But what truly sets BAM Capital apart from other multifamily real estate syndicators is their local expertise.
 They have developed strong relationships and connections with sellers, brokers, and builders in the Midwest area, providing them with expert knowledge on the assets being purchased for apartment syndication.

 BAM Capital utilizes a vertical integration model that mitigates investor risk and creates forced appreciation.
 This strategy has worked wonders for the company so far.
-In fact, BAM Capital currently has $700 million AUM and 5,000 units.
+In fact, BAM Capital currently has over $700 million AUM and 5,000+ units.

 Accredited investors can schedule a call with BAM Capital and invest today.